-Even with the techniques above, when you’re managing numerous accounts and using more than one device, it’s easy to lose track of all of your login information.
+Even with the techniques above, when you’re managing numerous accounts and using more than one device, it’s easy to lose track of some of your login information.
 If you’re still having trouble remembering all your passwords, you have a few options:

 - Use a password manager.
 A password manager is an app or web browser add-on that securely stores your logins and passwords.
 You can customize it to autofill your passwords and some apps may even generate (and remember) strong passwords for you, says US-CERT.
 Some password managers also have an option that allows you to set a master password that helps protect access to all your other passwords and login information.